-The City reminds trail users that the site is a habitat restoration project.
+In 2018, the landscaping crew completed restoring the project site with native plants.
+The City reminds trail users that the site is a habitat restoration project, not a recreation area.
 As such, users should remain on the trail and not disturb the area.

 Restoring about 8 acres of floodplain plant community diversity and structure with native plantings and removal of invasive plant species;

 Establishing open water reconnection to the new channel at both ends to the Sammamish River.
 The new off-channel habitat is now accessible for salmonids.
 This is expected to benefit juvenile Chinook and Coho salmon as well as other species of fish, amphibians and wildlife.